-Many children dream of becoming great explorers, discovering ancient artefacts and lost civilizations.
-Few will become a real-life Indiana Jones, but there is no shortage of interesting career paths in the fields of Archeology and Museum Services, and related areas, to which these inquisitive minds can aspire.
-Some of these include:
+Many children dream of becoming great explorers, discovering ancient artifacts and lost civilizations.
+Few will become a real-life Indiana Jones, but there is no shortage of interesting career paths in the fields of Archaeology and Museum Services, and related areas, to which these inquisitive minds can aspire.

 FREE ONLINE ACCESS

 Libraries and schools purchasing the printed version of any Salem Press title get complimentary online access to that title on our new online database, http://online.salempress.com.
 Combining Salem's Literature, History, Health, Science and Careers titles, students and researchers can now access all of their Salem content in one comprehensive site.
 Any school or library with print reference content in Salem Press' database is entitled to online access to that content.
 This access is an inherent part of our product.

 This single comprehensive guidebook provides students passionate about gaining necessary insight into the wide array of diverse and dynamic options available to them in the field of archaeology and museum services.
 The book offers guidance regarding what job seekers can expect in terms of training, advancement, earnings, job prospects, and more.
 Careers in Archaeology & Museum Services is specifically designed for a high school and undergraduate audience and is edited to align with secondary or high school curriculum standards.